yanamal/dog-bed/index.md

   Be careful not to twist it (maybe)
 </summary>

 It's pretty easy to accidentally twist the fabric a full turn while you're pulling it through if you're just lining up the seam with itself at the end.
-THough if you do accidentally twist it, it doesn't actually make a huge difference in the final shape of the bed.
+Though if you do accidentally twist it, it doesn't actually make a huge difference in the final shape of the bed.
 It just looks a bit weird if you look closely enough.

 </details>